 - Words and deeds of prophetic, inspiring people

 UUCWNC’s Director of Lifelong Faith Exploration (DLFE) is eager to help you to develop, grow and renew your family’s spiritual practices.
-Inspiring Unitarian Universalist Association (UUA) materials include: Children’s Faith Development, children, youth and adult curriculum for Sunday school and workshops; an in-house publishing company that promotes books for insight; timely articles about current events of particular interest to UU’s.
+Inspiring Unitarian Universalist Association (UUA) materials include multi-media resources for individual and family faith development.
+Webinars are available for free (or almost free) on a variety of topics, such as how to answer your child’s toughest questions, how to advocate for your LGBTQ+ teen, and other timely topics.
+The UUA maintains an in-house publishing company that promotes books for insight and timely articles about current events of particular interest to UU’s.
 UUCWNC’s DLFE is expert at navigating the abundance of resources to find a perfect match for your interests.

 To Learn More about youth religious education programming please contact: